phil-opp/blog_os/_posts/2015-08-25-entering-longmode.md

     resb 64
 stack_top:
 ```
 The `resb` command reserves the specified amount of bytes without initializing them, so the 8KiB don't need to be saved in the executable.
 The `align 4096` ensures that the page tables are page aligned.

 When GRUB creates the `.bss` section in memory, it will initialize it to `0`.
-So our `p4_table` is already valid (it contains 512 non-present entries) but not very useful.
-Let's link its first entry to the `p3_table` and map the first P3 entry to a huge page:
+So the `p4_table` is already valid (it contains 512 non-present entries) but not very useful.
+To complete the identity mapping, we need to link P4's first entry to the `p3_table` and map the first P3 entry to a huge page:

 ```nasm
 setup_page_tables: